Skip to main content

 Internal Systems API Specification

-This document defines a versioned standard specification to build consistent, scalable, and secure REST APIs for any organization's internal system, like databases, data warehouses, unstructured data stores, or homegrown applications, in order to provide an interface with the DataGrail Platform to process privacy requests.
+The Internal Systems API specification defines how to build consistent, scalable, and secure REST APIs for any organization's internal system, like databases, data warehouses, unstructured data stores, or homegrown applications, in order to provide an interface with the DataGrail Platform to process privacy requests.

 Introduction

-Organizations may use any programming language and/or frameworks to build their APIs.
-All of their operations eventually will boil down to HTTP requests that DataGrail will use to access authorized resources via the API standard defined in this specification.
+You may use any programming language and/or frameworks to build the APIs that DataGrail will use to access authorized resources defined in this specification.

-Organizations should note that this specification is designed to be asynchronous for all data access and deletion calls when processing privacy requests in order to ensure the efficient management of multiple simultaneous and potentially long-running requests.
-Identifier lookups are synchronous due to workflow considerations.
+This specification is designed to be asynchronous for data access and deletion calls when processing privacy requests in order to ensure the efficient management of multiple simultaneous and potentially long-running requests.
+Identifier lookups and opt-out requests are synchronous due to workflow considerations.

 • Define consistent and secure practices and patterns for all API endpoints interacting with DataGrail.